stanfordaigroup/calendar-scraper/README.md

 > _**NOTE**: Not meant for external use, but still open-source for those interested._

-This script automatically update the [SAIG calendar](http://www.stanfordai.group/) based on our shared google calendar.
+This script automatically updates the [SAIG calendar](http://www.stanfordai.group/) based on our shared google calendar.

 ## What this does: